 Make sure you keep all receipts.
 The number one reason for divorce is money.
 That could happen to bands, too.
 To prevent money issues with the band, at the very least—do keep the receipts and account everything.

 Change your mindset about your day job.
+When it comes to money tips for musicians, this is usually the first dilemma.
 Instead of hating your day job for getting in the way of your passions, think of it as a patron for your dreams.
 It is not your enemy.
 In fact it is your friend.
 Keep it, take care of it for as long as you can.
 You know what’s the enemy?
 Poor time management.

 Pros and cons of keeping you day job: Should You Quit Your Job to do Music?